parkerbo/InsitenCodingChallenge-Trackify/README.md

-# Insiten Coding Challenge - Trackware
+# Insiten Coding Challenge - Trackify

-This is a repo for a coding challenge assigned by Insiten.
+*This is a repo for a coding challenge assigned by Insiten.*

-Welcome to Trackify
+## Welcome to Trackify

 Trackify is an online tool to help users track potential target companies for acquisition.